Our Guide to Nouvelle-Aquitaine

 World Class Wines

-Nouvelle-Aquitaine is both a vibrant tourist destination and a booming economic region.
-It is impossible to talk about this area—home to Bordeaux, Cognac, Pomerol, Saint-Émilion, and Margaux—without highlighting its renowned wine culture.
-The medieval village of Saint-Emilion, with its charming scenery, boasts a rich winemaking history.
+Nouvelle-Aquitaine is both a popular tourist destination and a booming economic region.
+It is impossible to talk about this area, home to Bordeaux, Cognac, Pomerol, Saint-Émilion, and Margaux, without highlighting its famed wine culture.
+The village of Saint-Émilion, with its colourful vineyards, has a rich winemaking history.

 Innovation & Technology

 The region is a hub of innovation and technology, with many startups and research centres driving its lively economy.
-Merging traditional industries with modern innovation makes Nouvelle-Aquitaine a lively and thriving area to live and work.
+Merging traditional industries with modern innovation makes Nouvelle-Aquitaine a thriving place to live and work.
 Review the facts below to better understand the regional economy.

 A Relaxed Lifestyle